Max Kepler Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.66 team ERA that ranks fourth across all league pitching staffs.
+- The Rays' 3.60 team ERA ranks third across all MLB pitching staffs.

-- Rays pitchers combine to surrender 61 home runs (one per game), the eighth-fewest in the league.
+- Rays pitchers combine to give up the seventh-fewest home runs in baseball (61 total, one per game).

+- Armstrong starts for the first time this season for the Rays.

+- The 32-year-old right-hander came out of the bullpen in his last outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.